pnnl/copper/docs/source/Quickstart Guide.rst

         }
     }

-Nextm we let's generate the curves using the CLI by running the following command in a command prompt:
+Next we let's generate the curves using the CLI by running the following command in a command prompt:

 .. sourcecode:: bash